johndarrel/hide-my-wp/readme.txt

 9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
+= 5.2.04 (07 July 2024) =
+Fixed - Compatibility with WP 6.6
+Fixed - Security update on wp-login.php and login.php

+= 5.2.03 (04 July 2024) =
+Update - Added the option to hide the new login path on redirects Update - Hide login.php path together with wp-login.php path from being redirect to the new login Update - File permissions check in Security Check to check htaccess and login paths Fixed - Small bugs

+= 5.2.02 (19 June 2024) =
+Update - Added more path in Frontend Test to make sure the settings are okay before confirmation Update - Firewall message on blocking process when loading on WP initialization Update - Compatibility with Wordfence to prevent rewrite rules update on security scan Update - Language translation and typos fixed
+Update - Disable click and keys to work without jQuery Update - Added the option to immediately block a wrong username in Brute Force Update - Sub-option layouts
+Fixed - Trim error in cookie when main domain cookie is set Fixed - Filter words in 8G Firewall that might be used in article slugs

+= 5.2.01 (04 June 2024) =
+Update - Added Firewall blacklist by User Agent
+Update - Added Firewall blacklist by Referrer
+Update - Added Firewall blacklist by Hostname
+Update - Added the option to select the level of access for an IP address in whitelist Removed - Mysql database permission check as WordPress 6.5 handles DB permissions more secure Moved - Firewall section was moved to the main menu as includes more subsections Fixed - 8G Firewall compatibility with all page builder plugins Fixed - preg_match warning on firewall.php when checking search engine bots Fixed - Firewall saving process for Whitelist and Blacklist features Fixed - Login access when member plugins are used for login process

+= 5.1.03 (20 May 2024) =
+Update - Compatibility with WP 6.5.3
+Update - Compatibility with WPEngine rules on wp-admin and wp-login.php Update - Add whitelist paths feature
+Update - Select the Whitelist level for IPs and Paths Fixed - Prevent firewall to record all triggered filters as fail attempts Fixed - Remove filter on robots when 8G firewall is active Fixed - Frontend Login Check popup to prevent any redirect to admin panel in popup test Fixed - Prevent redirect the wp-admin to new login when wp-admin path is hidden Fixed - Prevent blocking login page on password protection page when the login path is set by another plugin

+= 5.1.02 (30 Apr 2024) =
+Update - Security Check verifies the firewall against SQL & Script injection and weak usernames Update - Font-sizes and layouts
+Update - Add support to MyList theme
+Update - 7g & 8G firewall to match more WP actions and compatibility with more plugins

 = 5.1.01 (10 Apr 2024) =
 Update - Added the 8G Firewall filter
-Update - Added the required header security for Apache and Nginx Update - Added the option to block the theme detectors Update - Added the option to block theme detectors crawlers by IP & agent Update - Added the option to simulate CMSs like Drupal & Joomla Fixed - Load Firewall on all server types only in frontend to avoid functionality issues in backend Fixed - Avoid loading recaptcha on Password reset link
+Update - Added the required header security for Apache and Nginx Update - Added the option to block the theme detectors Update - Added the option to block theme detectors crawlers by IP & agent Update - Added the option to simulate CMSs like Drupal & Joomla Update - Added the option on Apache to insert the firewall rules into .htaccess Fixed - Load Firewall on all server types only in frontend to avoid functionality issues in backend Fixed - Avoid loading recaptcha on Password reset link Fixed - Screen 120dpi display layout
+Fixed - Hide reCaptcha secret key in Settings

 = 5.0.29 (19 Mar 2024) =
 Update - Compatibility with WP 6.5